EchterAlsFake/Server/README.md

 - Error / Feedback reporting for Porn Fetch
 - Local API Tests for my Porn APIs
 - Landing page

+### Cloudflare
+The server is protected by cloudflare and uses the IPv4 to IPv6 proxy tunnel, because Vodafone gives customers only a public IPv6 adress.
+Cloudflare DOES collect your IP adress and uses it for fraud / abuse protection.
+You can find more information [HERE](https://www.cloudflare.com/de-de/privacypolicy/)
+Please note, that my server itself does absolutely ZERO logging of your data unless you explicitly agree on it.
+My website also does not embed any third party fonts or cookies that could track you.

 ### Where and how?